hafnium49/aloha-lite/mcp_server/README.md

 ### Common Issues:

 **"Playwright MCP server not responding"**
-- Solution: Ensure `playwright-mcp --port 9010` is running
+- Solution: The enhanced MCP server automatically manages the Playwright process
-- Check that port 9010 is not in use by another process
+- If issues persist, check that port 9010 is not blocked by firewall
+- The server will automatically restart Playwright if it becomes unresponsive

 **"ModuleNotFoundError"**
 - Solution: Run `uv sync` to install dependencies